jamii/dida/docs/why.md

 )
 ```

-This change is enough to make fixpoints just work.
+This change is enough to make loops just work.
 Most operations can process changes in any old order and the few that need to wait can rely on frontiers.
-Frontiers also lets us know when a fixpoint has finished for a given input time - that input time will vanish from the frontier of the fixpoints output nodes once no more changes can be produced.
+Frontiers also lets us know when a loop has finished for a given input time - that input time will vanish from the frontier of the loops output nodes once no more changes can be produced.

 Frontiers however now become more complicated.